MOSES * EGYPT * SPAETH

 Historical Astronomy: Kristian Peder Moesgaard, D.Sc.
 Professor, History of Science Department, Aarhus University - Director of the Steno Museum, The Danish National Museum for the History of Science, Aarhus University.

-Egyptology: Erik Iversen, Ph.D.,h.c., Assistant Professor, formerly Department of Egytology, University of Copenhagen; - Eva Richter Aeroe, M.A., Assistant Professor, Carsten Niebuhr Institute, University of Copenhagen; - Geoffrey T. Martin, Prof.D., Department of Egyptology, London University, England.
+Egyptology: Erik Iversen, Ph.D.,h.c., Assistant Professor, formerly Department of Egyptology, University of Copenhagen; - Eva Richter Aeroe, M.A., Assistant Professor, Carsten Niebuhr Institute, University of Copenhagen; - Geoffrey T. Martin, Prof.D., Department of Egyptology, London University, England.

 Hebrew Philology/Bible- and Talmud Texts: Egon K. Keck, M.A. in Semitic Languages, Subject Adviser, Dep. of Judaism, The Royal National Library of Denmark, Copenhagen; - S. Heimann, Rabbi, formerly Dep. of Judaism, The Royal National Library of Denmark, Copenhagen; - Jens-André P. Herbener, M.A. in Semitic Philology and Comparative Religion, and Project leader, at The Royal National Library of Denmark, of the new scholarly translation into Danish of the Hebrew Bible (Old Testament).

-Biblical Research: Jes P. Asmussen, Ph.D. et Theology, Professor, the Carsten Niebuhr Department of Near East Studies, University of Copenhagen; - Bent Melchior, former Chief Rabbi of Denmark; - Jakob H. Groenbaek, B.D., Subject Adviser, Royal Library, Copenhagen; - Eduard Nielsen, B.D., Professor, Dep. of Biblical Exegesis, University of Copenhagen; - Niels Peter Lemche, B.D., Professor, Dep. of Biblical Exegesis, University of Copenhagen.
+Biblical Research: Jes P. Asmussen, Ph.D. et Theology, Professor, the Carsten Niebuhr Department of Near Eastern Studies, University of Copenhagen; - Bent Melchior, former Chief Rabbi of Denmark; - Jakob H. Groenbaek, B.D., Subject Adviser, Royal Library, Copenhagen; - Eduard Nielsen, B.D., Professor, Dep. of Biblical Exegesis, University of Copenhagen; - Niels Peter Lemche, B.D., Professor, Dep. of Biblical Exegesis, University of Copenhagen.

 History of Religions: Jes P. Asmussen, Ph.D. et D.D. theol.h.c., Professor, formerly Carsten Niebuhr Institute for Near Eastern Studies, University of Copenhagen.